-If you have recently graduated with a degree in law, you may be wondering which is the best course of action when it comes to taking your career to the next level.
+If you have recently graduated with a law degree, you may be wondering which is the best course of action when it comes to taking your career to the next level.
 In the field of law, there are multiple opportunities for furthering your career, whether you’re looking to climb as far up the career ladder as you can or branch out into a specific area of law.
-If you’re not sure which is the best route to take for you, we’ve put together some ideas which you might be able to work with.
+If you’re not sure which is the best route to take for you, we’ve put together some ideas you might be able to work with.

-Some law school graduates decide to study for a master’s degree in law abroad, as this gives them the chance to learn about international legal systems and learn a new language, adding to their skill set and broadening their range of opportunities.
+Some law school graduates decide to study for a master’s degree in law abroad.
+This gives them the chance to learn about international legal systems and learn a new language, adding to their skillset and broadening their range of opportunities.
 Studying for a master’s of law abroad can be an excellent way to further your career as you will be able to practice law both at home in the USA and in the country where you studied for your master’s degree.

 Contribute to Legal Research

 For some law school graduates, their chosen career pathway is in research and academia.
-Some master’s degrees in law and various fields of law are research-based, actively encouraging and supporting students to explore new topics and fields in law and contribute to research which is published.
+Some master’s degrees in law and various fields of law are research-based, actively encouraging and supporting students to explore new topics and fields in law and contribute to published research.
 If you’re considering teaching or researching law instead of practicing it, a research-focused master’s degree could open the door to a future career in academia.